Djiker366/More-Glowing-Items/README.md

 This works whether the player is wearing if applicable or holding enchanted items (in mainhand or offhand) <br>

 #### Note
-This datapack is horribly unoptimised <br>
+This datapack is not optimised
 The link should be on [modrinth](https://modrinth.com/) to download [here](https://modrinth.com/datapack/more-items-dynamic-lights/s)